 - Finally, you can compare the two results after a week.

 While this might be good for first-time customers, but not for the customers with the intention of buying.
-The best way is to personalize the categories based on the user’s behaviour and history.
+The best way is to personalize the categories based on the user’s behavior and history.

 Well, this is what sites with wide categories like Amazon and eBay do.
 After the first visit by their customers, they show up the personalized homepage categories based on the users’ history.

-And, if you talk about the category personalization, Netflix knows how to nail it.
+And, if you talk about category personalization, Netflix knows how to nail it.

 - Create Discount Offers to capture the customers’ emails and build the list.
 You can also create a membership or subscription form as a co-benefit.

-- To create more upsells, you can recommend the products at the checkout page.
+- To create more upsells, you can recommend the products on the checkout page.

 You can make variations to product images and descriptions to find the best version of your test.
 I would recommend using A/B testing tools such as Shopify Products A/B Test.

-This tool lets you make changes to the product description, images as well as to the pricing.
+This tool lets you make changes to the product description, image as well as to pricing.
 Make your changes manually or automatically and finally compare the sales between the two versions.

 The answer is, Upsells or Cross-Sells.

-As someone said, “Money is in the list”, email is yet the most effective way to create sales and drive revenue.
-A lot of businesses hire professional email copywriter for this purpose.
+As someone said, “Money is on the list”, email is yet the most effective way to create sales and drive revenue.
+A lot of businesses hire professional email copywriters for this purpose.

-Most of the email marketers focus on subject lines to increase open rates and collect more leads.
+Most email marketers focus on subject lines to increase open rates and collect more leads.
 Try experimenting with the subject line of your email.
-You can use different colours, texts, variants of the subject line, or include images while doing a split test for your email.
+You can use different colors, texts, variants of the subject line, or include images while doing a split test for your email.